KennyBK/kubernetes-the-hard-way/docs/03-compute-resources.md

 ### Generate and Distribute SSH Keys

-In this section you will generate and distribute an SSH keypair to the `server`, `node-0`, and `node-1`, machines, which will be used to run commands on those machines throughout this tutorial.
-Run the following commands from the `jumpbox` machine.
+In this section you will generate and distribute an SSH keypair to the `controlplane`, `node01`, and `node02`, machines, which will be used to run commands on those machines throughout this tutorial.
+Run the following commands from the `student-node` machine.

 Generate a new SSH key: